-Sterilization
+B. Sterilization

-- Individuals may be subject to prosecution if they coerce or endeavor to coerce any person to undergo a sterilization procedure by threatening such person with loss of, or disqualification for the receipt of, any benefit or service under a program receiving federal finances. - A contract should be in place with local providers who can provide a vasectomy or tubal ligation.
+- Individuals may be subject to prosecution if they coerce or endeavor to coerce any person to undergo a sterilization procedure by threatening such person with loss of, or disqualification for the receipt of, any benefit or service under a program receiving federal finances - A contract should be in place with local providers who can provide a vasectomy or tubal ligation.
 Contracts with providers for sterilizations must adhere to the federal requirements, including but not limited to the following language: The federal sterilization Consent For Services form is available in English and Spanish shall be signed at least 30 days (no less) prior to the date of surgery.
-The procedure should be performed within 180 days of signature. - If a client of reproductive age is sterilized and desires to continue gynecological or related preventive health services from the site, the encounter is considered a family planning encounter.
+The procedure should be performed within 180 days of the signature. - If a client of reproductive age is sterilized and desires to continue gynecological or related preventive health services from the site, the encounter is considered a family planning encounter.
 The agency may continue to count the client as a family planning client.

-B. Sexually Transmitted Infection Services
+C. Sexually Transmitted Infection Services

-All subrecipients should offer sexually transmitted infection Family planning STI services include assessment and screening, including the reproductive life plan.
-STI treatment is provided in accordance with current CDC recommendations.
+All subrecipients should offer sexually transmitted infection (STI) testing and treatment.
+Family planning STI services include assessment (includes reproductive life plan), screening, and treatment.
+STI treatment should be in accordance with current CDC recommendations.

-C. Achieving Pregnancy and Basic Infertility Services
+D. Achieving Pregnancy and Basic Infertility Services

-A client's clinic visit will include a medical history, reproductive health history, appropriate physical exam, and a reproductive life plan assessment.
+A client's clinic visit will include a medical history, reproductive health history, appropriate physical exam and a reproductive life plan assessment.
 When a client (male or female) reports difficulty to achieve a desired pregnancy, additional reproductive history should include pertinent screenings related to achieving pregnancy.
-See the CDC Quality Family Planning Services..
 All clients reporting difficulty with achieving pregnancy should be referred to an appropriate advanced practice provider for further evaluation and treatment.

-D. Preconception Health Services and Preventive Health Services
+E. Preconception Health Services and Preventive Health Services

-All subrecipients who choose to provide all family planning services should provide preconception health services and appropriate related preventive health services to female and male family planning clients on site and/or through a contracted provider.
+All subrecipients should provide preconception health services and appropriate related preventive health services to female and male family planning clients on site and/or through a contracted provider.